ggsmith842/little_encryption/README.md

 A casesar cipher is a simple encryption method that shifts the value of a character by the value of the shift.

-For example, if shift if 1, then A becomes B, 1 becomes 2, etc.
+For example, if shift is 1, then A becomes B, 1 becomes 2, etc.

 ### The function